 Cinemas Dark and Slow in Digital India provides a sustained engagement with contemporary Indian feature films from outside the mainstream, including Aaranaya Kaandam, I.D.
-Kaul, Chauthi Koot, Cosmic Sex, and Gaali Beeja, to expand the scope of film studies that have focused so far on the dominance of Bollywood.
+Kaul, Chauthi Koot, Cosmic Sex and Gaali Beeja, to expand the scope of film studies that have focused so far on the dominance of Bollywood.
 Through close readings of films and a deep investigation of film style, this book draws attention to the advent of digital technologies while remaining fully cognizant of 'the digital' and considering the change in the global circulation of film and finance.
 Contents: 1.
 Opening 2.
 Minding the Gap 3.
 Slowing Down 4.
 Bombay Noir 5.
 Tamil New Wave 6.
 Road Movie 7.
 Untitled: Amitabh Chakraborty's Cinema 8.
+Time Out 2021 978-93-5442-105-1 ₹1150 480 pp Paperback Rights: Restricted

+Nandshankar

+e-book

-Time Out 2021 978-93-5442-105-1 ₹1150 480 pp Paperback Rights: Restricted Nandshankar A Portrait in Nineteenth-century Surat Vinayak Nandshankar Mehta, author of Nandshankar Jeevan Chitra and Ko Jagari, and member of Indian Civil Service posted in Eastern United Provinces Translated by Radhika Jayakar Herzberger, Indologist, educationist, writer, and former Director, Rishi Valley Education Centre, Chittoor District, Andhra Pradesh
+A Portrait in Nineteenth-century Surat

+Vinayak Nandshankar Mehta, author of Nandshankar Jeevan Chitra and Ko Jagari, and member of Indian Civil Service posted in Eastern United Provinces

+Translated by Radhika Jayakar Herzberger, Indologist, educationist, writer, and former Director, Rishi Valley Education Centre, Chittoor District, Andhra Pradesh

-Published in 1916, Nandshankar Jeevan Chitra, Vinayak Mehta's biography of his father Nandshankar Tuljashankar Mehta (1835-1905), Gujarat's first novelist and an eminent educationist and administrator, is the earliest modern fatherson biography in Gujarati.
+Published in 1916.
+Nandshankar Jeevan Chitra, Vinayak Mehta's biography of his father Nandshankar Tuljashankar Mehta (1835-1905), Gujarat's first novelist and an eminent educationist and administrator, is the earliest modern father-son biography in Gujarati.
 Written at a time when the advent of English education had led to a turbulent new stream of reform, agitating the old world of Surat, the period 1860-1880 was also the high tide of creativity when the young Nandshankar, along with luminaries like Narmadashankar, Navalram and Mahipatram, dominated the Gujarat literary scene.
 Contents: I. Dawn II.
 Midday: The Teacher III.
 Midday: The Administrator IV.
-Midday: The Writer V. Sunset 2021 978-93-5442-143-3 ₹775 288 pp Paperback Tollygunge to Tollywood The Bengali Film Industry Reimagined Anugyan Nag, Assistant Professor, Film, Media and Cultural Studies, AJK Mass Communication Research Centre, Jamia Millia Islamia, New Delhi, and Spandan Bhattacharya, Assistant Professor, Film Studies, Department of Humanities and Social Sciences, BITS Pilani, Hyderabad

-In the post-liberalisation period, the Bengali film industry underwent a radical transformation, emerging as 'Tollywood' from the erstwhile 'Tollygunge'.
+Midday: The Writer V. Sunset

+2021 978-93-5442-143-3 ₹775 288 pp Paperback E-ISBN: 978-93-5442-144-0 Tollygunge to Tollywood The Bengali Film Industry Reimagined Anugyan Nag, Assistant Professor, Film, Media and Cultural Studies, AJK Mass Communication Research Centre, Jamia Millia Islamia, New Delhi; and Spandan Bhattacharya, Assistant Professor, Film Studies, Department of Humanities and Social Sciences, BITS Pilani, Hyderabad In the post-liberalisation period, the Bengali film industry underwent a radical transformation, emerging as 'Tollywood' from the erstwhile 'Tollygunge'.
 The authors explore the 'crisis narrative' of Bengali cinema, and how the industry, which had been floundering since the death of actor-superstar Uttam Kumar, was commercially revived by 'masala' films, much to the disdain of the bhadralok community.
 The Bengali 'parallel' film circuit comes in for its share of attention, not just from an aesthetic dimension, but by linking it to the processes of production, release, marketing and circulation.

-Contents: I. The Transition of the Bengali Film Industry 2.
+Contents: Introduction; I. The Transition of the Bengali Film Industry 2.
 The Consolidation of Tollywood and the Logic of Corporatisation 3.
 Situating the 'New Parallel' Bengali Cinema 4.
-Media Convergence and the Discursive Proliferation and Consolidation of Tollywood

-2021 978-93-5442-034-4 ₹760 228 pp Paperback

-Who Is a Muslim?

-Orientalism and Literary Populisms Maryam Wasif Khan, Associate Professor of Comparative Literary and Cultural Studies at the Mushtaq Gurmani School of Humanities and Social Sciences, LUMS University, Lahore
+Media Convergence and the Discursive Proliferation and Consolidation of Tollywood: Conclusion: Tollywood Post-Resurgence 2021 978-93-5442-034-4 ₹760 228 pp Paperback DigiNaka Subaltern Politics and Digital Media in Post-Capitalist India Edited by Anjali Monteiro, Professor and Dean, School of Media and Cultural Studies, Tata Institute of Social Sciences, Mumbai: K. P. Javasankar.
+Professor and Chair.
+Centre for Critical Media Praxis, School of Media and Cultural Studies, Tata Institute of Social Sciences, Mumbai; and Amit S. Rai, Reader in and Convener of the MA in Creative Industries and Arts Organisation, Queen Mary, University of London, London